tomfletcher/FoDA/homeworks/readme.txt

 y_test = data['y_test']

-The x data are 28x28 images, stored as 3D arrays.
+The x data are 28x28 images, stored as a 3D array.
 The first index tells you which image.
 The second and third index are the pixel coordinate.
-So, you will want to flatten these into row vectors in a data matrix.
-Use the following Python code:
+So, you will want to flatten these into row vectors into a 2D data matrix.
+Use the "reshape()" function to do this:

 n = x_train.shape[0]
 X = x_train.reshape((n, 28*28))